Traditional Tank Water Heaters

 Gas storage tank water heaters have an energy rating between .59 and .65 depending on the internal insulation and gallon capacity.
 Gas water heaters with a .62 rating are considered energy efficient and will save a small amount on annual operating costs.

 The cost to purchase these units is only slightly more than a standard tank.
 Most often these tanks usually have more insulation and are wider.
 They may not fit in all installation applications, but it’s worth it to ask if they are available and will fit in your home.

 Electric storage tank water heaters are already very efficient and have an energy rating between .90 and .94.
 The energy rating will depend on the internal insulation and gallon capacity.
 Electric water heaters are very efficient.
 However, due to electricity costing more than gas, electric water heaters cost more to operate than a gas unit.

 If you have an electric water heater installed outside you can add a blanket to help save a small amount on the operating costs.
 Electric water heaters are available in tall, medium and short models.
 They are also usually easier to install because they do not require a flue vent system or gas hook up.

 FHR (first hour rating)

 The first hour rating on a water heater indicates how much hot water the unit will produce in the first hour of use.
 The FHR is the amount of hot water in the tank + how much new hot water the tank will make while it’s being used with the first hour.
 The FHR can be helpful in understanding how much hot water you will have available versus how much hot water you need.

-Looking for service or have questions about a water heater call 1-800-835-8041 to speak with one of our water heater experts or to schedule an appointment.
-We look forward to helping you solve your water heater needs at an affordable price.
+Looking for service or have questions about a water heater?
+Call 1-800-835-8041 to speak with one of our water heater experts or to schedule an appointment.
+We look forward to helping you with your water heater needs at an affordable price.